socialvibe/truex-ads-docs/bluescript-reference.md

-videoThirdQuartile | Triggered when 75% of the video has played. videoCompleted | Triggered when the video has completed playback. videoLooped | Triggered when the video has automatically restarted playback. videoDidEnterFullscreen | Triggered when the video is to fullscreen size. videoDidExitFullscreen | Triggered when video is set back to its original size.
+videoThirdQuartile | Triggered when 75% of the video has played. videoCompleted | Triggered when the video has completed playback. videoLooped | Triggered when the video has automatically restarted playback. videoDidEnterFullscreen | Triggered when the video is set to fullscreen size. videoDidExitFullscreen | Triggered when video is set back to its original size.

 ### Behavior Actions